compendio/goldbug-manual/README.md

 5. You send the unique envelope back to my postal address.
 Optionally you can of course also sign the created bundle again.

 - Still the same day -
 1. I receive your bundle.
 In this bundle is my unique envelope.
 2. In my unique envelope that only I can open is your special letter.
 3. We use the special letter as often as we want ...
 Once, twice.
 Etc.

 A set of session-based keys is sent back via the ephemeral key.
 The first bundle is transported via the permanent keys.
-Permanent bowls do not have to be, but they do exist (because the SSL / TLS connection is still there).
+Permanent bowls do not have to be, but they do exist (because the SSL/TLS connection is still there).
 That is, the user sends the ephemeral key (one way) over the permanent key, and the partner returns the set of session-based (symmetric keys) via the ephemeral key.

 At the end - after the log is completed - the ephemeral keys are deleted and only the set of session-based keys remains.